Tetrahydrocannabinol: History

+Cannabidiol was isolated and identified from Cannabis sativa in 1940 by Roger Adams who was also the first to document the synthesis of THC (both Delta-9-THC and Delta-8-THC) from the acid-based cyclization of CBD in 1942.
+THC was first isolated from Cannabis by Raphael Mechoulam and Yehiel Gaoni in 1964.

 Society and culture

 Comparisons with medical cannabis

 Female cannabis plants contain at least 113 cannabinoids, including cannabidiol (CBD), thought to be the major anticonvulsant that helps people with multiple sclerosis, and cannabichromene (CBC), an anti-inflammatory which may contribute to the pain-killing effect of cannabis.

-Drug Testing
+Drug testing

 THC and its 11-OH-THC and THC-COOH metabolites can be detected and quantified in blood, urine, hair, oral fluid or sweat using a combination of immunoassay and chromatographic techniques as part of a drug use testing program or in a forensic investigation.
 There is ongoing research to create devices capable of detecting THC in breath.